 So, once again, I’m implementing a new seed storage system.
 I put a bit more thought into this one, so I’m hoping it will work for a long time.
 But first, I want to show you the biggest reason for having a practical storage solution.
 The seeds!
 Here are a few plants that I’ve collected from recently.

-The next plant we’re collecting seeds from is the Money Plant.
+The next plant we’re collecting seeds from is the biennial Money Plant that grows one year and flowers the next.
 Its “value” is in its unique resemblance of coins, not any inherent monetary value, unfortunately.
 However, it is unusual in that its pretty purple flowers in no way resemble the finished dried coins that surround the seeds.
-A key point to remember when collecting and storing perennial plant seeds is to make sure the seeds are dry when you gather them.
+A key point to remember when collecting and storing seeds is to make sure the seeds are dry when you gather them.
 These Money Plants shown below have been in the garden for quite a while.

 To see a winter season view of our garden check out this post, A Close Up View of My Winter Garden.